Mike Green (ice hockey, born 1979)

-Michael A. Green (born October 23, 1979) is a Canadian former professional ice hockey player.
+Michael A. Green (born October 23, 1979, British Columbia) is a Canadian former professional ice hockey player.
 He is currently a scout for the Vancouver Giants of the Western Hockey League.

 Career

 During the 2003–04 season Green played 24 games in the National Hockey League (NHL) with the Florida Panthers and New York Rangers, scoring one goal and three assists, and collecting four penalty minutes.

 Green moved to Germany in 2004, signing with the Nürnberg Ice Tigers and then joining the Hannover Scorpions the next season before returning to the United States to play in the American Hockey League with the Iowa Stars.
 He rejoined the Hannover Scorpions for the 2007–08 season.
 He last played for the Grizzly Adams Wolfsburg in the 2009–10 season.